kartik481/Machine_learning_scratch/README.md

-# Machine_learning_scratch
+# Machine learning from scratch
-Creating methods from scratch with minimal use of inbuilt functions
+Creating methods from scratch with minimal use of inbuilt functions...